HammadNazir048/yourshouse-E-comerece/README.md

   <h2 align="center">yourshouse-E-commerce website</h2>

-  Footcap is fully responsive ecommerce website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  yourshouse-E-commerce is fully responsive ecommerce website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

 </div>